1998 San Francisco 49ers season: Week 11: at Atlanta Falcons

-The battle for the NFC West had now become a true battle as the 7–2 Falcons hosted the 7–2 Niners and things got ugly for San Francisco.
-Steve Young managed 342 passing yards but only 21 completions; the Falcons grabbed a fumble at the Niners goalline for a Jessie Tuggle touchdown and when Young connected on long-range scores to Terrell Owens and Jerry Rice, Chris Chandler put the game away on his 78-yard strike to Terance Mathis.
+The battle for the NFC West became a true battle as the 7–2 Falcons hosted the 7–2 Niners and things got ugly for San Francisco.
+Steve Young managed 342 passing yards but only 21 completions; the Falcons grabbed a fumble at the Niners goal line for a Jessie Tuggle touchdown and when Young connected on long-range scores to Terrell Owens and Jerry Rice, Chris Chandler put the game away on his 78-yard strike to Terance Mathis.
 The 31–19 Falcons win marked the end of the Niners' hold on the division crown that season.

 Week 12: vs. New Orleans Saints

 Steve Young outdueled ex-Panther Kerry Collins despite a Collins rushing score that put the 5–6 Saints up 10–0 in the first quarter.
 The Niners outscored the Saints 31–10 in the second and third quarters on four Young touchdown throws.
 Collins was picked twice and failed on fourth and goal at the Niners' 1-yard line in the fourth quarter; an Aaron Craver rushing score in the final two minutes put the Saints within eleven points at the end.